glue-viz/glue/doc/glue_from_python.rst

 Interacting with Glue using Python
 ==================================
 There are two ways to programmatically interact with an active Glue session.
-We outline eaach option below, and then describe some useful ways to interact with Glue using Python.
+We outline each option below, and then describe some useful ways to interact with Glue using Python.

 The Glue-IPython terminal